blackducksoftware/detect_advisor/README.md

 # RECOMMENDATIONS

-This section includes a list of findings
+This section includes a list of findings categorised into CRITICAL (will cause Detect to fail), IMPORTANT (may impact the scope and type of scan) and INFORMATION (potential additional options subject to requirements but which will not impact scope of the standard scan) sections:

     RECOMMENDATIONS:
     - CRITICAL: Overall scan size (6,520 MB) is too large